 Self-harm is defined as the intentional harm to one’s body as a means of expression and communication.
 It can take many forms including cutting, persistent scratching, skin picking, choking oneself, burning oneself, substance abuse, reckless behaviour and eating disorders (discussed below).
 Children and adolescents will use self-harm as a means of communicating distress.
 In addition to the physical short-term effects, the individual will experience symptoms related to depression.
 The most relevant will include suicidal ideation, depressed mood, fatigue and a change in sleep patterns.
 If the issue of self-harm is not addressed the child is at risk of chronic depression and anxiety disorders with a greater chance of suicide.

 Anorexia nervosa is an eating disorder whereby the individual uses starvation as a means of losing weight.
 Anorexia is considered a form of self-harm as it is a self-inflicted disorder which can severely affect both your mental and physical health.
 The symptoms of anorexia include an intense fear of gaining weight, a refusal to maintain a healthy weight and a distorted body image.
 These symptoms can develop from the low self-esteem bullying incurs.
-The physical effects of anorexia nervosa are more evident as short-term effects.
+The physical effects of anorexia nervosa are more evident as short-term Psychological Effects of Bullying.
 This will include:

 - lanugo hair (a layer of fine hair growth on the arms)

 - change in sleep patterns

 Long-term Psychological Effects of Bullying include:

 - heart conditions

 Long-term psychological effects are also evident in those with anorexia nervosa.
 If the disorder remains untreated these individuals are at greater risk of developing Body Dysmorphic Disorder due to the distorted body image.
 They are also at higher risk of suicide.